 When it comes to your digestive system, more and more research is shouting about how important your gut bacteria are, not only for maintaining a healthy digestive tract, but also for your wider health too!
 As I mentioned earlier, one of the real problems with fructose is that can act as a food source for your unfriendly bacteria and, if these start to overwhelm your friendly bacteria, this can cause what is known as ‘gut dysbiosis’, which in turn can give birth to a whole plethora of problems, including bloating and other issues like constipation or diarrhoea.

 Thankfully, one way you can help to support your friendly gut bacteria is by investing in a good, high quality pre and probiotic.
 Now, you’ve probably heard of probiotics before – they’re the friendly bacteria that help to regulate your gut environment.
-Optibac are one brand that I’m particularly fond of but, one of the real problems with taking any probiotic is that, if your gut environment isn’t optimal all those friendly strains of bacteria will die off very quickly.
+However, bear in mind that one of the real problems with taking any probiotic is that, if your gut environment isn’t optimal all those friendly strains of bacteria will die off very quickly.